Phroq "Connections, opportunities for mistakes".

 (Aurelio Cianciotta)

-In Paris Transatlantic (May 09)
+Paris Transatlantic

 "This disc is based on the idea of recording what is not supposed to be, gear failures, the death of a PA system, unknown background noises."
 So writes Lausanne-based Francisco Meirino, aka Phroq (where did he get the name from, I wonder?), and that's all the info we get on the back of the disc along with a brief note to the effect that the music was assembled and mastered in San Francisco (local noiseniks Scott Arford and Randy Yau get a namecheck).